Where to Stay in Shanghai: 2026 Guide by a 1-Year Local— lived here 1 year

 Food situation

-You can find an incredible number of local and international restaurants here, though the food scene is a bit more focused on lunch spots and coffee shops.
+You can find an incredible number of local and international restaurants here, though the food scene leans more toward lunch spots and coffee shops.

 If you’re looking for a more metropolitan city vibe, you can take a taxi or subway to the Bund, Pudong, or even Jing’an, which offers a mix of vibes.
 Check out all my favorite restaurants in my complete French Concession guide.